Bobieva/Book-Sales/README.md

 # Book-Sales
-Reaching people to purchae my books and review them
+Reaching people to purchase my books and review them